IdentityServer/IdentityServer4/docs/topics/windows.rst

 * `Kestrel <https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel>`_ on Windows using IIS and the IIS integration package
 * `HTTP.sys <https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/httpsys>`_ server on Windows
-* The Negotiate authentication handler from Microsoft (required .NET Core 3.x or higher)
+* The Negotiate authentication handler from Microsoft (requires .NET Core 3.x or higher)

 In all cases, Windows authentication is triggered by using the ``ChallengeAsync`` API on the ``HttpContext``.

-The account controller in our `quickstart UI <https://github.com/IdentityServer/IdentityServer4.Quickstart.UI>`_ implements the necessary logic.
+The ``ExternalController`` in our `quickstart UI <https://github.com/IdentityServer/IdentityServer4.Quickstart.UI>`_ implements the necessary logic.

 Using Kestrel
 ^^^^^^^^^^^^^